Thu, 08/06/2020 - 12:30pm

-Edward Talya and all presenters, and planners of this activity have no relevant financial relationship(s) with ineligible companies to disclose.
+Edward Talya and all presenters, and planners of this activity have disclosed that they have no financial relationships with a commercial interest that constitute a relevant financial relationship.

 AWARD OF CME CREDIT:

-CME credit will be granted to participants who attend the conference and claim credit using the SMS text feature or the CME link.
+CME credit will be granted to participants who attend the conference and complete the evaluation survey.